What is tricot fabric UK?

 Typically, tricot fabrics are lightweight.
 They are characterised by vertical wales on the technical face and horizontal ribs on the technical back.
 Tricot fabrics are renowned for being stable textiles.
 They do not unravel or ladder and are normally stretchy and comfortable.
 They are also a low-cost fabric, and this, combined with their stretch and stability, makes them a popular choice for backing fabrics for many kinds of laminate fabrics.

-Advantages of tricot fabric
+Advantages of tricot fabric UK

 As well as being a soft fabric, tricots are remarkably sturdy and secure.
 Because of these attributes, tricot fabrics are often used as a lining material – both for garments and for items such as jewellery boxes, luggage and storage containers.
 Thanks to their construction, these materials will not billow or sag out of place.
 They can stand up to a good level of day-to-day wear and tear.

-The supportive and comforting finish of tricots also make them a particularly good choice for using in the making of women’s lingerie and underwear.
+The supportive and comforting finish of tricots also makes them a particularly good choice for using in the making of women’s lingerie and underwear.
 Because they can be made with so many different fibres – synthetic and natural – there are countless options for garments made with tricots.